 Staff password protected patients' electronic care records and backed these up to secure storage.
+They stored paper records securely.

 Involving people in decisions about care and treatment

 Staff helped patients to be involved in decisions about their care and gave patients clear information to help them make informed choices about their treatment.